 Let me go back to my quote that made it to the intern wall.
 You could marry multiple people and God would bless it (not at the same time).
 That means that I didn’t have to marry Michelle but that I chose her instead of other women.
 She also chose me instead of the hoards of other men that would have gladly stepped up for her.
 That’s romance.
 Not that we robotically made the equation work but that we chose to form a bond with each other and God.
 Not only did we choose it in a past moment but we also choose it daily.

 And since I know Michelle isn’t my soulmate I have no illusions of her meeting all my needs.
 No human alive has that capability and it’s a poison to expect it of her.
 Instead, I look for God to fill me and for Michelle to join with me on the great adventure of life as we follow God together.
 I don’t spend a moment second-guessing if she was the “right” one.
 There never is a right one, that’s the point of marriage!
 Mr. or Mrs. Right only show up in the movies.
 But in the tension of two becoming one in a real marriage, God shows up and love grows.

-If you are single: stop looking for your soulmate and instead look for a person who you want beside you as you follow God for the rest of your life.
+: stop looking for your soulmate and instead look for a person who you want beside you as you follow God for the rest of your life.

-If you are married: stop looking for your spouse to complete you and instead honor the decision you made with every moment you have together.
+: stop looking for your spouse to complete you and instead honor the decision you made with every moment you have together.

 Do You Want to Read the Bible Without Falling Behind?

 Sign up your email and I’ll send you a PDF to download and use my custom-made reading plan system.
 There’s no way to fall behind on this system and every day will be different no matter how long you use it!

 I’ll send future content directly to your inbox AND you can dive into the Bible like never before.